Device-independent verification of Einstein-Podolsky-Rosen steering

-In principle, every steerable state can be witnessed in an experimental-friendly manner by violating a suitable linear steering inequality of the form~\cite{Cavalcanti2009} \beq W_S=\sum_{j}\an{a_jB_j}\leq 0. \eeq Here Alice obtains outcome $a$, and the operator $B_j$ describes the observable chosen by Bob, given the measurement $j$.
-Moreover, its verification has been adapted to the MDI scenario~\cite{Cavalcanti2013,Kocsis2015,Hall2016,Ku2018,Guo2018,Jeon2019} where the trust in Bob is completely transferred to a third observer, Charlie say, who randomly assigns some quantum states to Bob.
-Particularly, upon receiving quantum states described by density matrices $\{\tau^T_{b,j}\}$ from Charlie where $T$ is the transpose operation, Bob is required to perform an arbitrary binary measurement $\mathcal{B}$ with which the outcomes are modeled as either "{\rm Yes}" or "{\rm No}".
-Then, denote by $P(a,{\rm Yes}\,|x, \mathcal{B}, \tau^T_{b,j})$ the probability that Alice obtains $a$ for the measurement $x$ and Bob answers ``Yes'' when assigned to $\tau^T_{b,j}$.
-Arranging these outcome statistics properly yields a quantum-refereed steering witness~\cite{Kocsis2015, Hall2016,Guo2018} \beq W_{\rm QRS}=\sum_{a,b,j} g_{b,j} a_j P(a, {\rm Yes}\,|x=j ,\mathcal{B}, \tau^T_{b,j})\leq 0, \eeq with $g_{b, j}$ being some predetermined weights.
-In practice, Bob could perform a partial Bell state measurement (BSM) $\mathcal{B}\equiv\{\mathcal{B}_1, \mathbb{I}-\mathcal{B}_1\}$ where $\mathcal{B}_1 = | \Phi^+_d\rangle\langle \Phi^+_d|$ with $| \Phi^+_d\rangle=\sum_j|jj\rangle/\rt{d}$ models the answer ``Yes'' and $d$ is the dimension of the Hilbert space of $\{\tau^T_{b,j}\}$ equal to that of Bob's local system.
-Finally, it was shown in~\cite{Kocsis2015,Guo2018} that each quantum-referred witness~(\ref{QRS}) can be constructed from a steering inequality~(\ref{steerineq}), implying all steerable states could be detected in a MDI manner.
+Certifying the presence of EPR-steering can be adapted to the MDI scenario~\cite{Cavalcanti2013,Kocsis2015,Guo2018,Jeon2019} where the trust in Bob's devices required in Eq.~(\ref{Steerineq}) is transferred to a third observer, Charlie say, who prepares a set of quantum states and sends them at random to Bob.
+As in Fig.~\ref{fig:DISM}, upon receiving these states described by density matrices $\{\tau^T_{b,j}\}$ with $T$ being the transpose operation, Bob is required to perform an arbitrary binary measurement $\mathcal{B}$ with which the outcomes are modelled as either ``{\rm Yes}" or ``{\rm No}".
+Denote by $P(a,{\rm Yes}\,|x, \mathcal{B}, \tau^T_{b,j})$ the probability that Alice obtains $a$ for the measurement $x$ and Bob answers ``Yes'' when assigned to $\tau^T_{b,j}$.
+Then, arranging the corresponding outcome statistics as Eq.~(\ref{Steerineq}) leads to a MDI steering witness~\cite{Kocsis2015,Guo2018}

+with $g_{b, j}$ being some predetermined weights. \xinhui{Typically, these coefficients can be chosen as the weights of measurement elements for Bob's observable $B_j=\sum_b g_{b, j}E_{b|j}$}.
+As the measurement outcome ``{\rm Yes}'' is only recorded, Bob's side allows for extremely low measurement efficiency~\cite{Branciard2013}.